 What is Evidence-Based Practice?

 At Riverstone Counseling we believe every family deserves care that is compassionate, personalized, and backed by science.

-That’s why we are committed to using an evidence-based practice—because your child’s well-being is too important to leave to chance.
+That’s why we are committed to using an evidence-based practice—because the well-being of you and your child are too important to leave to chance.

+What is Evidence-Based Practice?